magnopus-opensource/connected-spaces-platform/Examples/Initialising Foundation/Web/README.md

 ## Files

-- index.js - this is the main body of JavaScript that is responsible for talking to and using Foundation
+- index.js - this is the main body of JavaScript that is responsible for talking to and using CSP

 - helpers.js - this contains some useful code functions that assist with these hello world examples, either with data formatting, or basic UI functionality.

-## Foundation requirements (in a browser environment)
+## CSP requirements (in a browser environment)

-Due to the nature of the Foundation WASM binary requiring access to SharedArrayBuffer, an application that utilises Foundation in a browser environment must supply the following headers for http responses:
+Due to the nature of the CSP WASM binary requiring access to SharedArrayBuffer, an application that utilises CSP in a browser environment must supply the following headers for http responses:

 ```
       'Cross-Origin-Embedder-Policy': 'require-corp',